-Remember, this is a business platform where you can influence current and potential stakeholders so be considered and strategic with your topic choices.
-Once you have developed a clear understanding of your online voice, you can tell your story via your professional profile and leverage the thinking you have done around your LinkedIn strategy to help position yourself as an expert in your field.
+LinkedIn is a professional networking platform where you can influence current and potential stakeholders.
+Be considered and strategic with your topic choices and apply some intellectual rigour.
+Once you’ve developed a clear understanding of your online voice, you can tell your story via your professional profile and leverage the thinking you have done around your LinkedIn strategy to help position yourself as an expert in your field.

-You can provide thought leadership in your areas of expertise and contribute in groups or share insightful posts and LinkedIn articles, creating opportunities to network with your connections and group members.
+You can provide thought leadership in your areas of expertise and contribute in groups or share insightful posts, a regular newsletter with case studies and LinkedIn articles, creating opportunities to network with your connections and group members.

 To start more conversations and build stronger business relationships on LinkedIn I encourage you to:

 - respond to invitations to connect with a conversational follow up message